 - Delinquent international information return submission procedures

-To learn more about the FBAR voluntary disclosure program and how we can help you, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA by calling 301.656.4424.
-We serve clients around the world from our offices in Bethesda, Maryland.
+To learn more about the FBAR voluntary disclosure program, the OVDP or any other options available to you, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second consultation form.
+We serve clients from around the world at our office in Bethesda, Maryland.